BuildArena: A Physics-Aligned Interactive Benchmark of LLMs for Engineering Construction: 3D Spatial Geometric Computation Library

-The Spatial Geometric Computation Library implements the core functionalities for managing 3D spatial operations in the BuildArena framework.
+The library implements the core functionalities for managing 3D spatial operations in the \proj framework.
 It handles state updates, geometric transformations, and constraint validations, bridging LLM-generated instructions to Besiege's physics simulation.
 Functions are organized into tool groups for modular use: \textbf{control} for sequencing actions, \textbf{build} for assembling structures, \textbf{refine} for post-attachment adjustments, \textbf{default} for querying states, and \textbf{build\_only} for initialization.
-Below, we highlight representative functions from each group, with illustrations.
+Below, we highlight representative functions from each group.